-ALABAMA, USA — Election Day 2020 is coming up.
+ALABAMA, USA — Elections are coming up.
 Here’s what you need to know before you head to the polls.

-The last day to register to vote in the upcoming general election is October 19.
+The last day to register to vote in Huntsville Municipal Elections is August 8, 2022.

 Not sure if you're registered to vote or if you're still on the voter rolls?
 Click here to check.